The Psychology of Shapes in Art and Design

 Heads up, gamers.
 If you think games are just all about storylines and epic graphics, you’re missing out on an entire under-the-hood world where shapes dictate the experience.
 The eye-watering vistas of games like "Zelda" or "Halo" are fueled by art directors who understand the emotional gravitas of shapes.
 Wide-open circles and arcs in a landscape create a relaxing space as you roam in an open-world game.
 Meanwhile, jagged, triangular shapes and uneven terrain in battle games like Fortnite really hype up the tension.
 The layout’s vibe hits right before the action does.

-See also The Power of Storytelling in Art and Design
+See also The Role of Art and Design in Music and Album Covers

 Shapes in games don’t just hover silently in the background either.
 They actively engage the player and influence the decisions you make.
 When you see a towering rectangular fort or a triangular cliffside, it’s not just decoration—it’s a guide, nudging you toward action, exploration, or even making you pause for a sec to check what’s around the bend.
 Shapes are the ultimate subliminal Google Maps, quietly steering your gameplay.